-And even though people tend to sleep in slightly later in summertime, that later wake time does not make up the difference of summer’s later bedtimes.
+And even though people tend to sleep in slightly later in summertime — July's average wakeup time is 7:06 a.m. — that later wake time does not make up the difference of summer’s later bedtimes.

-According to SleepScore Labs’ data, Americans’ average sleep duration decreased by over 10 minutes during summer months – from an already alarmingly short 6 hours and 12 minutes in November 2019 to only 5 hours and 59 minutes during the June 2019 summer solstice.
+According to SleepScore Labs’ data, the average sleep duration for Americans decreased by over 10 minutes during summer months — from an already alarmingly short 6 hours and 12 minutes in November 2019 (which is well below the recommended 7-9 hours recommended by the CDC) to only 5 hours and 59 minutes during the June 2019 summer solstice.

-And while a 10-minute reduction in sleep may not sound like much, when you combine it, that deficit means missing out on over an hour of sleep each week during summer.
+And while a 10-minute reduction in sleep may not sound like much, the cumulative effect over the long days of the summer season means missing out on over an hour of sleep per week.

 “In summer, the delta between the sleep we need and the sleep we get widens,” says Watson.
 “Warmer temperatures’ impact on our ability to fall asleep along with increased social activities competing with sleep time are likely additional factors impacting these findings."